 - A Scholastic Aptitude Test (SAT) score within the last five years with a composite score of 1350 or above

-- The ADN Admissions Entrance Assessment with a score of 86 on Reading, 82 on Math, 70 on Science, 76 on Writing and 70 on Critical Thinking or above within the last two years with one retake attempt after four weeks.
+- The ADN Admissions Entrance Assessment with a score of 68 on Reading, 63 on Math, 38 on Critical Thinking or above within the last two years with one retake attempt after four weeks.

 - Completion with a minimum grade of 2.0 or C of the following courses or their equivalent from an accredited institution: BIOL 2401, BIOL 2402, ENGL 1301, PSYC 2301, PSYC 2314.
 No student will be admitted to the ADN programs if he/she has failed two attempts at BIOL 2401, BIOL 2402, BIOL 2420, HPRS 2300, HPRS 2301.

 - Cumulative GPA for transferring credits of 3.0 or above on 4.0 scale.

 - Two professional letters of reference (non-family members).